noio/Domination-Game/docs/agents.rst

 .. automethod:: domination.agent.Agent.__init__

-The `settings` object is an instance of :class:`~core.Settings`, and contains all the game settings such as game length and maximum score.
+The `settings` object is an instance of :class:`~domination.core.Settings`, and contains all the game settings such as game length and maximum score.
 The ``field_rects``, ``field_grid``, and ``nav_mesh`` arguments provide some information about the map that the game will be played on.
 The first contains a list of walls on the map as ``(x,y,width,height)``